inasafe/inasafe-doc/docs/source/general/faq.rst

 * Click :guilabel:`add`
 * :guilabel:`Name`: Official QGIS Repository
 * :guilabel:`Url`: http://plugins.qgis.org/plugins/plugins.xml
 * Save it and the plugin repo list should update.
   If it doesn't, close and open QGIS to force an update.
 * In the python plugin manager main tab now you should find |project_name|
   available

 **How do I fix KeywordDbError on Windows?**

 It’s an issue related to permission issue.
 Normally, it occurs when the keyword.db is not writable by current user.
 The thing that you have to do is re-run QGIS as Administrator or re-install QGIS as Administrator.

-Another way to solve it is deleting the registry of InaSAFE.
+Another way to solve it is deleting the registry of |project_name|.
 You can do it by opening :guilabel:`regedit` (Registry Editor).
 To open regedit, you need to search it in :guilabel:`Start Menu` (it is usually not shown in Start Menu).

 Open regedit.

-Find inasafe registry under :menuselection:`My Computer--> Software --> QGIS --> QGIS --> PythonPlugins`.
+Find inasafe registry under
+:menuselection:`My Computer--> Software --> QGIS --> QGIS --> PythonPlugins`.
 After that, right click on the inasafe, and click :guilabel:`Delete`.
-Restart QGIS and try to run InaSAFE again to see if it works.
+Restart QGIS and try to run |project_name| again to see if it works.

 Please see `InaSAFE issue #459 <https://github.com/AIFDR/inasafe/issues/459>`_
 , `InaSAFE issue #564 <https://github.com/AIFDR/inasafe/issues/564>`_, and